ruchikabgosain/autlib/README.md

 </table>

 ## The AUT file : what is it?
-An `AUT` file is a text file used to represent Labelled Transition System (LTS) ([more](https://en.wikipedia.org/wiki/Transition_system)).
-It consists of a descriptor line, followed by 1 or more lines, one for each transition is the LTS.
+An `AUT` file is a text file used to represent a Labelled Transition System (LTS) ([more](https://en.wikipedia.org/wiki/Transition_system)).
+It consists of a descriptor line, followed by 1 or more lines, one for each transition in the LTS.

-The `AUT` descriptor (first line in file) is of the form :
+The `AUT` descriptor (first line of the file) is of the form :

 ```des (<initial_state>, <number_of_transitions>, <number_of_states>)```